kism/archivepodcast/docs/deployment/deploy_local_nginx.md

-# Hosting with nginx statically (not recommended really)
+# Static Nginx Deployment Guide

+This configuration describes how to serve the application statically through nginx.
+Note: This method has limitations and is not recommended for production deployments.

+## Configuration Requirements

 So since this webapp isn't very dynamic you can just host the web root folder with nginx if you set it up right.